How to Invest in Property: A Blueprint for Achieving Long-Term Success

 Contents

-- Active or Passive Property Investment?
+- Active or passive

-- Which is Best – Residential or Commercial?
+- Which is best

-- Raising Finance
+- Raising finance

-- What is Meant by Gearing?
+- What is meant by gearing?

-- What is Meant by Yield?
+- What is meant by yield?

-- Why Location Matters
+- Why location matters

-- Understanding Demand
+- Understanding demand

-- Understanding Value
+- Understanding value

-- Property Investment and the Law
+- Property investment and the law

-- Why Diversification Matters
+- Why diversification matters

-Decide on Your Property Investment Objectives
+Your Property Investment Guide: Your Objectives

 Are you looking for a sideline, or are you looking for a full-time income from property?
 How much money, ideally, do you need to generate from a property?